rodber/blog/_posts/2022/2022-04-09-workflow-php.md

 );
 ```

+### Actions

+[Actions](https://chevere.org/library/Action.html) contains the logic for Workflow jobs, responsible for declaring the `run` method and its expected response parameters.
+Actions can be _anything_ although my recommendation is to keep actions minimal as possible.

+Don't hesitate to split a process in four, twelve or more job-actions.
+That's the point!
+The more you _unitize_ the procedures the easier it gets to maintain and keep all moving parts willing to move.

+### Variables & References

-✅ It uses `${var}` for declaring Workflow variables that must be passed by the Workflow runner.
+It uses `${var}` for declaring Workflow variables that must be passed by the Workflow runner.
 It uses `${job:key}` to reference previous jobs response keys.

 Variables `${message}` and `${url}` are Workflow variables, `${prepare:payload}` is a job response variable reference.
 Job `send` needs a payload parameter, which pass `${prepare:payload}` as a variable reference.
 This job implicit declares that it depends on `prepare` job and it will run always after `prepare`.

+### Dependencies

-💡 You can explicit declare jobs dependencies using `withDepends`.
-A job won't run until their previous job dependencies are resolved.
+Workflow supports to explicit declare jobs dependencies using `withDepends` method.
+A job won't run until their previous job dependencies are resolved, it determines a dependency graph for this purpose.

+### Async

+Workflow uses [amphp](https://amphp.org/) to handle parallel processing.
+This is _true parallel processing_ using multiple process or native threads, without blocking and no extensions required.

+Jobs run async by default if no dependencies are declared (either implicit or explicit).

+### Strict

-✅ Define async independent jobs, validated against the complete declaration.
-Jobs must be compatible with each other.
+Workflow declaration gets validated against the complete declaration and Jobs must be compatible with each other.
+A Workflow won't run if it detects that Jobs aren't compatible.

-If `Action::run` for `job` respond with `['user' => 'Rodolfo']`, other jobs can reference that variable as `${job:user}` to pass `Rodolfo` on runtime.
-If `another_job` references `${job:email}` it will fail to validate as the action in charge of `job` declares `user` as the only return key.
+If `Action::run` for `job` respond with `['user' => 'Rodolfo']`, other jobs can freely reference that variable as `${job:user}` to pass `Rodolfo` on runtime.
+If a job references undeclared response keys, or if the value doesn't match type declaration the Workflow will emit an Exception.

-Jobs run async by default if no dependencies are implicit or explicit declared.
-It determines a dependency graph for this purpose.

-✅ Actions Actions Actions

-Actions contains the logic for Workflow jobs.
-Actions responsibility is to declare the `run` method and its expected response parameters (keys and types).
-Actions can be anything although the recommendation is to keep actions minimal as possible.

-Don't hesitate to split a process in four, twelve or more job-actions.
-That's the point!
-The more you _unitize_ the procedures the easier it gets to maintain and keep all moving parts willing to move.
+### Extensible

+Workflows can grow at wild and many strategies can be used for it.
+For example, using a base workflow for common functionality, pack related Actions in packages, add a plugin layer to enable users to add their own extra jobs, etc.

+The Workflow package, as the entire Chevere library, is completely [immutable](https://chevere.org/developer/standard/immutability.html).
+Users can safely use our logic in several different contexts where mutable code will be your doom, specially when using application runners.

 ## Feedback

 By the time I'm writing this the Workflow package is on early preview `0.2` and is missing must-have additions like conditional job syntax.
 You are welcome to contribute and provide feedback at [chevere/workflow](https://github.com/chevere/workflow).

-I hope this problem-solving approach can help you to attack your problems on a cheaper way, at least that's what my design and intentions aims for.
+I hope this problem-solving approach can help you to attack your problems on a cheaper and more maintainable manner, at least that's what my design and intentions aims for.